tpchambers/Monocular_Depth_Estimation/README.md

 Here is an example of the visualized prediction, and we see that the resulting prediction is quite nice, although there is plenty of work to be done.
 ![Screen Shot 2023-04-12 at 2 18 25 AM](https://user-images.githubusercontent.com/69804201/231368128-e2318f91-c84d-4d7e-9efa-d5e8278199d9.png)

+### Part 2

+## VALIDATION CODE TO RUN: https://colab.research.google.com/drive/15OGtLp5-RHcZZ9I6zd9_zjrpdV5Xm8xv?usp=sharing

+After building my U-NET model from scratch and fully understanding how a basic depth estimator functions, I found a pre-existing comprehensive model at this link: https://keras.io/examples/vision/depth_estimation/ .
+I had to completely change the data preprocessing and was able to run this model (which is similar to my U-NET) on the novel NYU depth dataset.

+#### Justification:
+The architecture of this model is similar to my original U-NET.
+However, here, the authors use batch normalization after using leaky relu in the upsampling  and downsampling portions.
+In class, we learned that batch normalization is able to stabilize the outputs of the feature space, and therefore aid the learning process by normalizing the outputs.
+This extra step is a smart addition to the U-NET code.
+Additionally, the authors of this example use leaky relu.
+Leaky relu is able to prevent vanishing gradients by simply returning the input if the input is positive, but if the input is negative, it will return a lesser value, but one that is not 0.
+Therefore, for negative inputs we will not have the problem of vanishing gradients when the derivative is taken during back propagation.
+The combination of these two aids the training process, but other than that, the U-NET example used for this new dataset resembles my original implementation.